Digging into the data: How investor returns change over time

 Building a six-figure portfolio may seem like a daunting goal, but by taking a long-term approach and adding a modest amount each month, you could look forward to a substantial sum in the future.
 You can see how your own portfolio could grow over time with this compound interest calculator.

-It’s important to remember that as this is an estimate, actual returns may be higher or lower and by lending to businesses your capital is at risk.
+It’s important to remember that as this is an estimate, actual returns may be higher or lower.
+By lending to businesses your capital is at risk and funds are not covered by the Financial Services Compensation Scheme

 Our aim at Funding Circle is for investors to earn attractive, stable returns by lending directly to small businesses.
 Although some bad debt is a normal and expected part of the lending experience, we hope this piece has demonstrated that keeping your account well-diversified and making regular contributions can help your portfolio grow at a stable rate over the long-term.
 More information on investor returns, including loan performance by year, can be found on our statistics page.